Workshop on Spurious Correlation and Shortcut Learning: Foundations and Solutions

 Reliance on spurious correlations due to simplicity bias is a well-known pitfall of deep learning models.
 This issue stems from the statistical nature of deep learning algorithms and their inductive biases at all stages, including data preprocessing, architectures, and optimization.
 Therefore, spurious correlations and shortcut learning are fundamental and common practical problems across all branches of AI.
 The foundational nature and widespread occurrence of reliance on spurious correlations and shortcut learning make it an important research topic and a gateway to understanding how deep models learn patterns and the underlying mechanisms responsible for their effectiveness and generalization.
 This workshop aims to address two aspects of this phenomenon: its foundations and potential solutions.

-The workshop will be held on 27 or 28th April, 2025 in Singapore EXPO.
+The workshop will be held on 28th April, 2025 in Singapore EXPO.

 For latest news about the workshop, follow @scslworkshop on X/Twitter.